-These chickpea peanut butter cookies are soft, fudgy peanut butter cookies made with cooked chickpeas and no flour.
-A tasty healthy peanut butter cookie recipe for the peanut butter lovers, 100% gluten-free, dairy-free and refined sugar-free!
+These Chickpea Peanut Butter Cookies are soft, fudgy peanut butter cookies made with cooked chickpeas and no flour.
+It’s a tasty, healthy peanut butter cookie recipe packed with 8 grams of proteins per cookie, perfect for peanut butter lovers.
+It’s 100% gluten-free, dairy-free, and refined sugar-free!

-I love baking with cooked chickpeas also known as canned chickpeas.
-It is so convenient to open a can of chickpea, drain, dry, and pulse them into a chickpea cookie dough!
-Well, chickpeas also create the fudgiest blondies or creamy vegan cookie dough dip.
+I love baking with cooked chickpeas, also known as canned chickpeas or garbanzo beans.
+It is so convenient to open a can of chickpeas, drain, dry, and pulse them into a chickpea cookie dough!
+Chickpeas also create the fudgiest blondies or creamy vegan cookie dough dip.

 But first, let us see how you can make healthy peanut butter cookies with canned chickpeas.